 Improving building energy efficiency will help protect Denver’s quality of life and strengthen the economy.
 Investing an estimated $340 million in improving building energy efficiency could result in 4,000 local jobs and $1.3 billion in energy savings over 10 years.
 The energy used in large buildings results in 57 percent of Denver’s harmful greenhouse gas emissions.

 Building energy efficiency is a key component of the City's efforts to achieve Denver's 2020 Sustainability and Climate Action Plan goals of reducing greenhouse gas emissions below 1990 levels by 2020 and by 80 percent by 2050.
-Energize Denver works to reduce the energy consumption of commercial and multifamily buildings by 10 percent by the end of 2020 and double that in the following decade.
+Energize Denver aims to reduce the energy consumption of large buildings by 10 percent by 2020 and 30 percent by 2030.

 Tenants: Get smart about energy use.
 Participate in our Lease for Efficiency Challenge and find resources on how to improve energy efficiency in leased spaces.
 Learn how tenants can improve their space's energy use and participate in our Challenge.